Peace Mala: International Interfaith Liturgy For World Peace, Brecon Cathedral September 2019

 On 16 September 2019, Peace Mala celebrated the UN International Day of Peace at Brecon Cathedral in South Wales.
 Peace Mala schools from Wales and Greater Manchester were present at the event, as were dignitaries from South Wales and Powys.
-Faith representatives came to Brecon from across the UK.

-The event also linked up with One Day One Choir, with schoolchildren attending the event singing the Peace Mala anthem 'One Light' with West End star and supporter of Peace Mala, Steve Balsamo, and Peace Mala's Director of Music, Lee Michael Walton.
-Dance also played an important part in the event, with a Native American Hoop Dance being performed.
+Faith representatives came to Brecon from elsewhere in the UK.
+The event also linked up with One Day One Choir, with schoolchildren attending the event singing the Peace Mala anthem 'One Light' with West End singer and supporter of Peace Mala, Steve Balsamo, and Peace Mala's Director of Music, Lee Michael Walton.
+Dance also played a part in the event, with a Native American Hoop Dance being performed.

 World Peace Mala Festival, St David's, Pembrokeshire, June 17th-19th 2020

 To coincide with the 900th anniversary of St David's canonisation, Peace Mala was invited by the Diocese of St David to take our interfaith World Peace Ceremony to the cathedral in 2020.
+Sadly this event was cancelled due to the COVID pandemic.